Torunn Janbu

 Torunn Janbu (born 26 November 1954) is a Norwegian physician.
-The president of the Norwegian Medical Association, she became the first female president in the history of the organization upon election in 2005.
-She attained her cand.med. degree at the University of Oslo in 1979.
+The president of the Norwegian Medical Association from 2005 until 2011, she became the first female president in the history of the organization upon election in 2005.
+She attained her Candidate of Medicine degree at the University of Oslo in 1979.

 Personal life

 She is married to politician and physician Kjell Maartmann-Moe.